John Brown (abolitionist): Funeral and burial

 In the North, large memorial meetings took place, church bells rang, minute guns were fired, and famous writers such as Emerson and Thoreau joined many Northerners in praising Brown.

-On July 4, 1860, family and admirers of Brown gathered at his farm for an informal memorial.
+On July 4, 1860, family and admirers of Brown gathered at his farm for a memorial.
 This was the last time that the surviving members of Brown's family gathered together.
 The farm was sold, except for the burial plot.
-By 1882 John Jr., Owen, Jason, and Ruth, widow of Henry Thompson, lived in Ohio; his wife and their two unmarried daughters in California.
-By 1886 Owen and Jason, and Ruth were living near Pasadena, California, where they were honored in a parade.
+By 1882, John Jr., Owen, Jason, and Ruth, widow of Henry Thompson, lived in Ohio; his wife and their two unmarried daughters in California.
+By 1886, Owen, Jason, and Ruth were living near Pasadena, California, where they were honored in a parade.

 Senate investigation

 On December 14, 1859, the U.S. Senate appointed a bipartisan committee to investigate the Harpers Ferry raid and to determine whether any citizens contributed arms, ammunition or money to John Brown's men.
 The Democrats attempted to implicate the Republicans in the raid; the Republicans tried to disassociate themselves from Brown and his acts.

 The Senate committee heard testimony from 32 witnesses, including Liam Dodson, one of the surviving abolitionists.
 The report, authored by chairman James Murray Mason, a pro-slavery Democrat from Virginia, was published in June 1860.
 It found no direct evidence of a conspiracy, but implied that the raid was a result of Republican doctrines.
 The two committee Republicans published a minority report, but were apparently more concerned about denying Northern culpability than clarifying the nature of Brown's efforts.
 Republicans such as Abraham Lincoln rejected any connection with the raid, calling Brown "insane".

 The investigation was performed in a tense environment in both houses of Congress.
 One senator wrote to his wife that "The members on both sides are mostly armed with deadly weapons and it is said that the friends of each are armed in the galleries."
 After a heated exchange of insults, a Mississippian attacked Thaddeus Stevens of Pennsylvania with a Bowie knife in the House of Representatives.
 Stevens' friends prevented a fight.

 The Senate committee was very cautious in its questions of two of Brown's backers, Samuel Howe and George Stearns, out of fear of stoking violence.
 Howe and Stearns later said that the questions were asked in a manner that permitted them to give honest answers without implicating themselves.
 Civil War historian James M. McPherson stated that "A historian reading their testimony, however, will be convinced that they told several falsehoods."